-The 5312 IP Phone has 12 programmable buttons.
-The 5324 IP Phone has 24 programmable buttons.
-The top seven buttons on both models are programmed by the system administrator and cannot be reprogrammed.
-However, you can program the remaining buttons for quick access to features or speed-dial entries.
-See "Using the Dialpad Buttons to Enter Characters" on page 17 for instructions.
+The IP Phones have self-labeling, programmable buttons.
+The 5320 IP Phone has 11 programmable buttons.
+The 5330 IP Phone has 33 programmable buttons.
+The 5340 IP Phone has 42 programmable buttons.
+Each phone has the following buttons that are programmed by the system administrator and cannot be reprogrammed; however, you can program the remaining buttons for quick access to features or speed-dial entries.
+See "Using Programmable Buttons" on page 24.

-Button Action DND Turns Do-Not-Disturb (DND) mode on or off.
+Button Action Do-Not-Disturb Turns Do-Not-Disturb (DND) mode on or off.
 Outgoing Selects an outgoing line for external calls.
 Call 1 Selects an outside line or answers a call.
 Call 2 Selects an outside line or answers a call.
-IC Answers an intercom (internal) call.
-Comfy Places a conference call.
-Fwd Forwards the call to the specified number.
+Intercom Answers an intercom (internal) call.
+Conference Places a conference call.
+Forward Forwards the call to the specified number.